In the battle against churn, you need to use every strategy in the playbook.

 - You can offer coupons and discounts for future purchases.
 This aligns with a goal of increasing your revenue.

 - You can create a freebie specifically for your loyalty program.
-This reward prevents you from giving away your own product (which can reduce its value).
+This type of reward is a great way to prevent you from giving away your own product (which can reduce its value).

 - You can donate to a charity.
 This reward is perfect for building community and is suited for a philanthropic SaaS with the passion to donate to a good cause.
 This works especially well if you and your customers share the same charitable mission.